Barça women's

 What is the best learning you have had this year?

-Would you say what has been the best moment of the season?
+Can you say what has been the best moment of the season?

 — There have been many.
 Perhaps winning the Champions League, which is very big for me.
 If they had told me a year ago, I wouldn't have believed it.
 It's the most special moment.

-And have you had any difficult ones?
+And have you had a difficult one?

 — Very complicated, no. I haven't had a moment where I've really had a bad time.
 This season has been quite up and down.